-Suspect who fled in U-Haul wounded by Phoenix police
+Robbery suspect shot after wild, 2-hour chase in Arizona

-PHOENIX (AP) — Phoenix police say a 20-year veteran officer shot and wounded a suspected robber who officers pursued Thursday as he drove a small U-Haul box truck through heavy traffic and a posh neighborhood.
+PHOENIX (AP) — A veteran Phoenix police sergeant shot and wounded a robbery suspect who appeared to be pointing a handgun at a mother and child after police chased the truck he was driving through heavy traffic to where he finally stopped near a posh neighborhood, authorities said Friday.

-The shooting happened when the suspect jumped out of the truck at an intersection and pointed a weapon at a woman in a nearby car with her baby.
+The shooting happened after the suspect left the small U-Haul truck at an intersection and pointed the weapon at a woman with her 1-year-old daughter in a nearby car, police spokesman Sgt.
+Vince Lewis said.

-Police spokesman Sgt.
-Vince Lewis said Friday that the 29-year-old suspect will face numerous charges when he is released from a hospital.
+A weapon recovered at the scene turned out to be a BB-gun.

-The nearly two-hour televised chase began at about 4 p.m.
-Thursday in the Phoenix suburb of Peoria after a man robbed a convenience store.
-Peoria police tried to pull over the truck, but it sped away.
-A Phoenix police helicopter began tailing it along with unmarked police vehicles.
+Police said the 29-year-old suspect was seriously wounded and will face charges when he is released from a hospital.
+His name was being withheld by authorities until he is booked into jail.

 Most Read Stories